ProjectDVN/dvn/README.md

 Project DVN is a powerful, user-friendly and flexible free open-source visual novel engine written in the D programming language.
 It's designed to help creators craft immersive, interactive narrative experiences.
 Whether you're a solo storyteller, an indie developer, or a studio, Project DVN provides the tools and flexibility needed to bring your stories to life.
 No advanced technical skills required.
 Start your journey today!

+## Core Philosophy

+Project DVN is built from what visual novels actually do, not from what engines typically offer.

+Most engines are built like this:

+* Engine -> Featres -> VNs must fit those features

+DVN is the opposite

+* Visual novels -> Real-world behavior -> DVN implements those behaviors

 ## Current Features

 * User-friendly - dive in without coding knowledge